 The Shawnee are an Algonquian-speaking Native American tribe whose original origins are unclear.
-But, by 1600, they were living in the Ohio River Valley in the states of Ohio, Kentucky, Pennsylvania, West Virginia, and Indiana.
+But, by 1600, they were living in the Ohio River Valley in the present-day states of Ohio, Kentucky, Pennsylvania, West Virginia, and Indiana.
 At this time, they were estimated to have numbered about 10,000 people.
-Their name comes from the word “shawun” meaning “southerner.”
+Their name comes from the word “shawun,” meaning “southerner.”

 In 1682, the Shawnee in Ohio and Pennsylvania made a peace treaty with William Penn, an English nobleman, Quaker, and founder of the Province of Pennsylvania.
-This was the first treaty with the whites to which the Shawnee participated.
+This was the first treaty with the whites in which the Shawnee participated.
 When Thomas Chalkley, a minister of the London society of Quakers, visited the tribe in 1706, he mentioned that among the peculiarities of the Shawnee was its custom of admitting women to its councils, stating:

 “In the council was a woman who took a part in the deliberations of this council, as well as upon all important occasions.
 On the interpreter being questioned why they permitted a woman to take so responsible a part in their councils, he replied that some women were wiser than some men and that they had not done anything for years without the council of this ancient, grave woman, who spoke much in this council.”